 Until 1956, we were the International Criminal Police Commission.

 The emblem, in use since 1950, comprises the following elements:

-- Olive branches either side of the globe to symbolize peace;
+- Olive branches symbolizing peace;

-- A vertical sword behind the globe, symbolizing police action.
+- A vertical sword, symbolizing police action;

 Under the terms of Article 6 of this Convention, which has been ratified by the majority of INTERPOL's member countries, the signatory countries have agreed to refuse registration and prohibit the use of marks which contain without authorization armorial bearings, flags, other emblems, abbreviations and names of states and intergovernmental organizations.

 The emblem and the name have also been registered as European Community and US trademarks.